Bantam edition, 2nd printing, circa 1983.

 Labor pains with explosive implications.

-Half-terraformed planet’s native inhabitants cross the border.
+Half-terraformed planet’s native inhabitants cross the

-Insurgents spring ally from DNA-hacking overlords.
+Insurgents spring ally from DNA -hacking

 Copycat comes to terms with surroundings and selves.

-Spaghetti-slurping journalist learns true meaning of pharmacovigilance.
+Spaghetti-slurping journalist learns true meaning of

 Guerilla clinic guinea pig invests big in immunity.